-Last month, 100 publishers, editors, broadcasters, executives, academics, technologists and funders convened at the inaugural Accelerate: Local News Summit in Denver, Colo, to address some of the challenges facing local news.
+Last month, 100 publishers, editors, broadcasters, executives, academics, technologists and funders convened at the inaugural Accelerate: Local News Summit in Denver, Colorado, to address some of the challenges facing local news.

 Today, Knight Foundation, ONA and Facebook published “Insights From The Accelerate: Local News Summit,” a three-page synthesis of presentation, discussion, discovery and commitments from the event.